Why do they sing at night? Don’t they also sing during the afternoon?

 Male Striped Ground Cricket nymph

-Meadow katydids, which are small, sing during the afternoon, hidden among grasses, sedges, and cattails.
+The small meadow katydids sing during the afternoon, hidden among grasses, sedges, and cattails.
 The larger katydids that are impressive leaf mimics don’t sing as often in the day as at night.
 Well-hidden during the day, they move so little or so gradually that they seem to be just another leaf on their plants.

 Broad-winged Bush Katydid hides in the sedges by day and is on display at night.